 Transferring the Registration

 Finally, it’s time for you and the seller to head to the Transport Office where the vehicle is currently registered.
 Bring your driver’s license and passport.

 There’s quite a lot of paperwork to be filled out during this process, and it’s important you understand everything you sign.

 If you purchase your bike from a dealership rather than a private party, the dealer should ensure that all procedures are followed correctly.
 Remember though, there aren’t too many second-hand moto dealers in Colombia used to dealing with tourists.

-If you want to ride independently through South America, our rentals are fine should you only plan to spend a couple of weeks, up to maybe about a month or two on the road.
+If you want to ride independently through South America, a rentals is fine should you only plan to spend a couple of weeks, up to about a month on the road.

 However, if your South American adventure is a long-term kinda thing, that per-day rental fee eventually becomes cost prohibitive and a pre-owned purchase ends up as the most sensible/affordable option.

 Also, motorcycles rented in Colombia are prohibited from traversing any border, other than the Ipiales/Tulcan crossing into Ecuador.

 At MotoDreamer, we have a small but highly maintained fleet of pre-owned motos available for sale here.